Yamini2001/DSA-Questions/README.md

 50.   **3DigitEvenNo.java**: Given an integer array digits, where each element is a digit.
 The array may contain duplicates.
 51.   **SwapNodePairs.java**: We must solve the problem without modifying the values in the list's nodes.
 52.   **LongestValidParenthesis.java**: Given a string containing just the characters '(' and ')', return the length of the longest valid (well-formed) parentheses substring.
+53.   **2Sum.java**: Given an array of integers nums and an integer target, return the indices of the two numbers such that they add up to target.